Bunli

 bun run cli.ts branch --help

-bun run cli.ts branch create feature/test
+bun run cli.ts branch --name feature/test

-bun run cli.ts status
+bun run cli.ts status --detailed

-bun run cli.ts sync --pull --push
+bun run cli.ts sync

 Command Organization Patterns

-1. Hierarchical Commands
+1. Flat Commands with Options

 export const branchCommand = defineCommand({